 UTSA transcripts and other information from a student’s academic record are released by the Office of the Registrar only upon written request from the student or other person authorized by law under the Family Educational Rights and Privacy Act (FERPA) of 1974.
 Exceptions may be made in response to a subpoena or court order, under other circumstances as allowed under FERPA, or as provided in the policy on releasing directory information set forth in Chapter 5, Administrative Policies and Procedures, of this bulletin.

-Undergraduate students have seven years from their semester of original registration to complete a degree program under the catalog in effect when they initially registered.
-A student may choose a subsequent catalog under which to complete graduation requirements, providing the student completed at least one course during a semester in which the selected catalog was in effect with a letter grade other than “W,” “NR,” or “F.” The student must complete all degree requirements under the subsequent catalog.
-An academic year includes Fall, Spring and Summer semesters.
+Undergraduate students have six years from their semester of original registration to complete a degree program under the catalog in effect when they initially registered.
+A student may choose a subsequent catalog under which to complete graduation requirements, provided the student completed at least one course during a semester in which the selected catalog was in effect with a letter grade other than “W,” “NR,” or “F.” The student must complete all degree requirements under the subsequent catalog.

-Choosing a new catalog begins a new seven-year time limit.
-Students who graduate under one catalog and begin a second degree must begin the new degree under the catalog in effect at that time.
+Choosing a new catalog begins a new four-year time limit.
+Students who graduate under one catalog and begin a second degree must begin the new degree under the catalog in effect at that time with a four-year time limit to complete the second degree under that catalog.
 A student must have an approved catalog at the time an application for graduation is filed.
-Freshmen (students with fewer than 30 semester credit hours) who are declared majors requesting a change of catalog must do so through the Colleges’ Freshman Advising Center.
-Freshmen and continuing students who are undeclared majors must request a change of catalog through the Tomás Rivera Center.
-All other students requesting a change of catalog must do so through the advising center of the student’s major.
+All continuing students requesting a catalog change must do so through their assigned advisor.

-Undergraduate students requesting to change majors or programs of study must do so through the Colleges’ Freshman Advising Center or the college advising center of the desired major or program of study.
+Undergraduate students requesting to change majors or programs of study must do so through their assigned academic advisor.
 The change is not official until the advisor reviews and approves the request, preferably with the student, and makes the change in the Student Information System.
-Major changes are effective immediately.
-An undergraduate student may declare up to three majors.
+Changes of major are effective immediately.
+An undergraduate student may declare up to two majors.

 Some majors have specific requirements for admission to their programs.
-Students should consult an academic advisor for additional information before changing majors.
+Students should consult their academic advisor for additional information before changing majors.